Frequently Asked Questions | VISP

 When is the earliest I can arrive at Barnard in January?

-All VISP students should plan to arrive at Barnard on Tuesday, January 13th, 2014.
-Orientation begins the next morning, so it is important that you be on campus before 5 p.m. on the 14th to check in and get settled.
+Classes begin on Tuesday, January 18, 2022 and move-in to the residence halls and our Orientation program will be held the week prior (exact date has not yet been released).
 You will need to arrange for your own transportation from the airport to Barnard; please email VISP@barnard.edu for more information about transportation, check-in, etc. If you cannot arrive by 5 pm, you will need to stay in a hotel or hostel for the night, and arrive the following morning after 9 am.
 For a list of possible places to stay, email VISP@barnard.edu.

 Am I guaranteed an internship while I am at Barnard?